The foster manual is the go-to guide for information about your foster dog!

 If you cannot get a hold of anyone please consult ModernAnimal veterinary through the ModernAnimal App.

 The Labelle Foundation provides all medical care for our foster animals at our approved veterinary clinics.
 Because we are ultimately responsible for your foster dog’s well-being, our staff must authorize any and all treatment for foster dogs at our approved veterinary partners.

 If your foster dog needs to go to the veterinarian, please notify the foster coordinator by phone.
-The foster coordinator will schedule the appointment and issue you a medical voucher number, which is required for your veterinary appointment.
+The foster coordinator will schedule the appointment and provide the location for the appointment.